molecule/molecule.github.io/_post/media-consumed.md

 image: https://github.com/molecule/molecule.github.io/blob/master/src/img/roses/thornless-kathleen-harrop.png
 media:
     -
+        title: Lincoln in the Bardo
+        review: Such an unusual structure!
+So unique!
+Really compelling and emotionally deep story.
+Loved it.
+        rating: 2
+        link:
+    -
+        title: The Favourite
+        review: SO weird I absolutely loved it.
+Olivia Colman is a TREASURE.
+Rachel Weisz impressive as always.
+Emma Stone in top form.
+So compelling.
+        rating: 2
+        link:
+    -
         title: Ancillary Justice, Mercy, and Sword, by Ann Leckie
         review: MARVELOUS.
 Really unique character and world.
 Also unique approach to the plot.
 Instead of expanding outward with greater and bigger stakes, collapses inward with greater (but differen) stakes.
         rating: 2